What do Eskimos eat?

 Musk ox

 This large arctic cow only appears in certain areas and is more often culled from a controlled herd than hunted in the wild.
-During the mating season the males produce a very strong odour which is the cause behind their name.
+During the mating season, the males produce a very strong odor which is the cause behind their name.
 The meat is very high quality and they produce a good amount of fat, but the skins are much too thick and heavy to make clothing out of.
 The pelts are either sold or made into leather goods like bags and belts.

 Birds and eggs

-There is no type of bird that can be found in the far northern arctic circle that isn’t edible, and with this in mind anything is on the menu.
+There is no type of bird that can be found in the far northern Arctic circle that isn’t edible, and with this in mind, anything that flies is on the menu.
 Birds are more commonly sought after for their eggs as opposed to their meat, and apart from the goose all the others contain a quantity of meat that’s not even worth spending the energy to hunt in the first place.

 Other foods

-With the increase in transport and the availability of long distance ordering, regular foods from milder climates are bought in large quantities during the summer when the sea ice is thinner and can be delivered by ship.
+With the increase in transport and the availability of long-distance ordering, regular foods from milder climates are bought in large quantities during the summer when the sea ice is thinner and can be delivered by ship.
 This has led to a decline in the amount of hunting and also the skills required to do so.
-Buying a snow-mobile and hunting rifle comes with a huge set-up cost, and all for the “chance” you may get something, which makes buying a load of food online much more appealing.
+Buying a snowmobile and hunting rifle comes with a huge set-up cost, and all for the “chance” you may get something, which makes buying a load of food online much more appealing.

-The Eskimo diet is almost entirely meat based which has led to an overall shorter life expectancy than people in milder climates, but even with the chance to move to a more friendly environment the people of the arctic circle stay there out of choice.
+The Eskimo diet is almost entirely meat-based which has led to an overall shorter life expectancy than people in milder climates, but even with the chance to move to a more friendly environment the people of the Arctic Circle stay there out of choice.
 The communities there cannot be found in any other region of the world, with a focus being on taking care of each other and sharing.
 After a hunt everything is shared out amongst the whole village and no one goes hungry.

 Living this way has also led to some interesting recipes such as Igunaq.
 This unusual dish is started in summer and consists of producing a number of steaks which are then buried in the ground, over the rest of summer and autumn the steaks ferment in the soil and are then frozen over the winter.
 The next year during the spring the steaks are dug up and eaten, which may sound like a health risk but Igunaq is considered a delicacy within Eskimo communities and considered quite valuable.